 Capacity: 1709 cu in

-The Patagonia Nine Trails Backpack 28L is designed for the adventure seeking hiker who wants a simple pack for essential gear.
+The Patagonia Nine Trails Backpack 28L is designed for the adventure-seeking hiker who wants a simple pack for essential gear.
 This pack has only the storage features that a hiker/adventurer wants and not the extra pockets specific to pens, calculators, sunglasses, tablets, etc.

 Using a lightweight Cordura fabric and a DWR coating, this pack is designed for both small and long journeys, no matter what the weather has in store.
-For those not familiar with Cordura, it is a leading fabric textile that is commonly used from high end outdoor brands such as Patagonia when durability is must.
+For those not familiar with Cordura, it is a leading fabric textile that is commonly used from high-end outdoor brands such as Patagonia when durability is a must.
 In addition to outdoor industry brands, Cordura fabric is also used in other verticals such as Tactical/Military, outdoor Workwear, Travel, and more.

-Patagonia Nine Trails backpack 28L Storage Capacity
+Patagonia Nine Trails Backpack 28L Storage Capacity

 I tested out the 28L version in a L/XL size as I am 170lbs and 6’0 tall.
 I enjoy a little extra capacity for longer days where I need a little more food and gear, and also for winter activities where I need the extra room for bulkier clothing options.